cleaversolutions/hh/media.md

 In 2010 he won a product search competition hosted by a major housewares retailer, but they were not able to bring Higher Hangers to market due to higher than anticipated levels of risk.
 In 2014 all Higher Hangers intellectual property was returned to Drew.
 After 6 years in oil & gas, Drew left the corporate world to bring Higher Hangers to market himself.

 Drew attended Cypress Creek High School in Houston, TX and graduated from John Brown University in 2009 with a B.S. in Business Management.
-He has lived in Denver, Colorado since 2012 and enjoys cycling, skiing, and motorsport.
+He now resides in Tulsa Oklahoma, and enjoys cycling, skiing, and motorsport.

 <a href="#table" class="btn btn-info" role="button"><i class="fa fa-arrow-circle-up"></i>  Back to Table of Contents</a>